Stelter: Fox News is more anti-Democrat than pro-Trump - KVIA

 While news networks including CNN, MSNBC, ABC and CBS reported on Biden’s Inauguration Day Wednesday evening, Fox News hosts focused on Hunter Biden’s laptop and mocked the president, calling him “weak.”

-That’s why Australia’s Rupert Murdoch, the owner of News Corp — the parent company for outlets including Fox News and the New York Post — is “the most dangerous immigrant in America,” Stevens said.
+That’s why Australia’s Rupert Murdoch — who has ownership stakes in News Corp and Fox Corp., the parent companies for outlets including Fox News and the New York Post — is “the most dangerous immigrant in America,” Stevens said

 He said that Murdoch is “a classic example of somebody who never assimilated American values.”

-Note: Correction: An earlier version of this story incorrectly identified Fox News’ parent company.
-It is owned by Fox Corp.